boguss1225/boguss1225/README.md

 ### Hi there, I'm HEEMOON - A.K.A.
 Troubleshooter [Boguss][website]! 👋

-## I'm an all-rounder Developer from front-end to back-end.
+## I'm an all-rounder Developer from front-end to back-end. mrmrmrmrmrmnrmrmrm
 - 🔭 I’m currently working on AI projects(TensorFlow), researches about dementia.
 - 🌱 I’m currently learning Everything.
 - 👯 I’m looking to collaborate with other neuroscientists and developers.